shikha-16/Women-in-Technology/README.md

 #### 15. stem4girls
 [STEM4Girls](http://www.stem4girls.org/) works to bring fun, educational workshops and camps available garner  the interest of young minds in the hopes that it will help them throughout their lives.

+#### 16. GirlScript
+[GirlScript](https://www.girlscript.tech/home) is working to change lives by imparting tech education and relevant skills.
+GirlScript is a non-profit project to support women in technology.
+We do it by imparting skills online and offline.
 ## Scholarships
 #### 1. [Google Scholarships](https://buildyourfuture.withgoogle.com/scholarships/)
   - [Women Techmakers Scholar Program](https://www.womentechmakers.com/scholars) : Through the Women Techmakers Scholars Program - formerly the Google Anita Borg Memorial Scholarship Program - Google is furthering Dr. Anita Borg’s vision of creating gender equality in the tech industry by encouraging women to excel as active participants and leaders in the field.